-UTS College Outstanding Graduate Prizes
+UTS College Outstanding Graduate Prize

-Each semester, a \$5,000 AUD prize is awarded to the full-time student who achieves the highest Grade-Point Average (GPA) over all the academic programs and meets the prize criteria for outstanding graduate.
+Each semester, the Outstanding Graduate prize will be awarded to the full-time student who achieves the highest Grade Point Average (GPA) over all in the Diploma and Foundation Programs plus meets the prize criteria for outstanding graduate.
+Please note this award is separate to the Dean's Merit Award.